New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

-To compare, we quote the following complexity bounds from~\cite{hayakawa2022quantum} for estimating the $r$-th normalized persistent Betti number to additive accuracy $\epsilon$, and the persistent Betti number to multiplicative accuracy $\delta$, respectively:
+\paragraph{Comparison to existing work.} For comparison, we recall the bounds from~\cite{hayakawa2022quantum} for estimating the $r$-th normalized persistent Betti number to additive error $\varepsilon$, and the persistent Betti number to multiplicative error $\delta$:

-If the difference $|{S_{r+1}^{K_2}}| - |{S_{r+1}^{K_1}}|$ is small---e.g., of order $\mathcal{O}(1)$---then the complexity comparison becomes essentially the same as that discussed previously between our algorithm and the LGZ algorithm for estimating Betti numbers.
-In this setting, the same conclusion applies: our method achieves a \emph{superpolynomial} speed-up in the sparse regime and a \emph{near-exponential} speed-up in the dense regime.
+If the increment $|S_{r+1}^{K_2}| - |S_{r+1}^{K_1}|$ is small (e.g., $\mathcal{O}(1)$), the comparison reduces to that for ordinary Betti number estimation.
+In this regime, our algorithm achieves a \emph{superpolynomial} speed-up in the sparse regime and a \emph{near-exponential} speed-up when $\binom{n}{r+1}$ is exponential.

+\paragraph{Comparison to classical algorithms.} The best-known classical algorithm for persistent Betti numbers~\cite{memoli2022persistent} runs in time $\mathcal{O}(|S_r^K|^\omega)$, where $\omega \approx 2.807$.
+As in the non-persistent case, our algorithm achieves a superpolynomial improvement in the regime $\beta_r = \Theta(|S_r^{K_1}|)$.

-\subsection{Testing for trivial homology classes}
+\subsubsection{Testing for trivial homology classes}

 Thus far, we have considered the estimation of (normalized) Betti numbers and persistent Betti numbers, quantities that encapsulate topological invariants of the underlying simplicial complex.
 Motivated by this, we now turn to a related foundational task in algebraic topology that extends beyond the computation of Betti numbers.
 Subsequently, we also discuss how it can be applied to TDA.
-Specifically, we consider the following: \begin{problem}[Homology triviality testing with classical description, see~\cref{sec: zerohomologyclass}] Given the classical description $\{ \mathcal{S}_r \}$ of a simplicial complex $K$, and an $r$-cycle $c_r$, determine whether $c_r$ is homologous to zero. \end{problem}
+Specifically, we consider the following: \begin{problem}[Homology triviality testing with matrix specification, see~\cref{sec: zerohomologyclass}] Given the classical description $\{ \mathcal{S}_r \}$ of a simplicial complex $K$, and an $r$-cycle $c_r$, determine whether $c_r$ is homologous to zero. \end{problem}

-We refer to~\cref{fig: complex3} for an illustration of our objective.
 Our solution to~\cref{prob: homology_detection} relies on the algebraic structure of chain complexes: $r$-simplices serve as a basis for a vector space, and an $r$-cycle $c_r$ is a (formal) linear combination of $r$-simplices, which can be represented as a vector in this space.

-A necessary and sufficient condition for $c_r$ to be homologous to zero is that the following linear equation admits a solution:
+A necessary and sufficient condition for $c_r$ to be homologous to zero is that the following linear equation admits a solution: $\partial_{r+1} c_{r+1} = c_r$, which directly follows from the definition: an $r$-cycle is homologous to zero if it is the boundary of some $(r{+}1)$-chain (see~\cref{sec: reviewalgebraictopology} for further details).
+To determine whether a solution exists, it suffices to check whether the matrices $\partial_{r+1}$ and $[\partial_{r+1}|c_r]$ have the same rank.
+A more detailed discussion is provided in~\cref{sec: zerohomologyclass}, and we summarize our algorithmic approach in~\cref{fig: homologytesting}.